DOG•GO•TO•THE•MOON Price Hits $0.0029 on Exchanges (DOG)

 DOG•GO•TO•THE•MOON Token Trading

-It is usually not currently possible to purchase alternative cryptocurrencies such as DOG•GO•TO•THE•MOON directly using US dollars.
-Investors seeking to trade DOG•GO•TO•THE•MOON should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Coinbase, Gemini or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase DOG•GO•TO•THE•MOON using one of the exchanges listed above.
+It is usually not presently possible to buy alternative cryptocurrencies such as DOG•GO•TO•THE•MOON directly using U.S. dollars.
+Investors seeking to trade DOG•GO•TO•THE•MOON should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, GDAX or Gemini.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy DOG•GO•TO•THE•MOON using one of the exchanges listed above.

 Receive News & Updates for DOG•GO•TO•THE•MOON Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for DOG•GO•TO•THE•MOON and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.